minoshim/qasMHD/1D/SERIAL/README.md

 - `global.hpp` defines the simulation parameters (number of grid points, plasma parameters, etc.)
 - `mhd_fd1d.h` to choose the Riemann solvers, spatial and temporal order of accuracy

+See `Readme.md` in each directory for details of the problem.

 ### How to run the simulation?
 ```
 >cd shock/